 There is currently a backlog of damaged building elements and finishes throughout MT and FBB.
-These include paint and plaster, frayed carpet, eroded connections and valves, door frames/door and windows, some of which is due to water intrusion.
+These include paint and plaster, frayed carpet, eroded connections and valves, door frames/doors and windows.
+Some of the paint and plaster damage is due to water intrusion.
 These funds will supplement other funding to address the backlog in repairing these problems and implementing a regular schedule of maintenance.
-Damage from water intrusion and worn carpeting pose safety hazards to the Treasury Department.
+Damage from water intrusion and worn carpeting pose safety hazards and a negative impression of the Treasury Department.